-It was created to emulate the properties of real film stocks from big companies such as Kodak and Fujifilm.
+VSCO was created to emulate the properties of real film stocks from big companies such as Kodak and Fujifilm.
 If you crave that grainy film look, this is the perfect tool to use.

-Unlike other apps that imitate the look of old photos, VSCO filters look realistic.
+Unlike other apps that poorly imitate the look of old photos, VSCO filters look realistic.
 The main reason is that they put a lot of time developing presets to match the real films they copy.

 With VSCO, you can try various film stocks such as Fuji Velvia or Kodak Portra with a simple tap on the screen.
-These presets do such a great job that it’s quite difficult to tell them apart from real film photos.
+These presets do such a great job that it’s quite challenging to tell them apart from real film photos.

 Another advantage of using VSCO is that you can manually adjust the parameters of the filters you use.
 So if a preset looks too contrasty, you can always tone it down to your liking.

 The film look has long been trendy, and it doesn’t show any signs of slowing down any time soon.
 We suggest you try the VSCO app now and we guarantee you’ll be using it a lot.